3 Types of Severe Aortic Stenosis Treatments | MyHeartDiseaseTeam

 Powered By

-If you’ve recently been diagnosed with severe aortic stenosis, you’re likely wondering what your treatment options are.
+If you’ve recently been diagnosed with severe aortic stenosis, you’re likely wondering about the various treatment options.
 Some people might require more complex surgeries, while others could be eligible for less invasive procedures.
-Your cardiologist will take into account factors such as your age and the severity of your aortic stenosis when helping you make the best choice.
+Your cardiologist will take into account factors such as your age and overall health when helping you make the best choice.

-Here, we’ll cover the three most common surgeries used to treat severe aortic stenosis, who makes the best candidate, and the pros and cons of each procedure.
-This article will help you better understand your treatment options, along with the risks and benefits of each surgery.
+Here, we’ll cover the three procedures used to treat severe aortic stenosis, who makes the best candidate, and the pros and cons of each procedure.
+This article will help you better understand your treatment options, along with the risks and benefits of each.

 What Is Aortic Stenosis?